-Both experience and research tell us that a child's education succeeds best when there is good communication and a strong partnership between home and school.
-Your involvement in this partnership may include:
+Experience and research tell us that a child succeeds in education with good communication and a strong partnership between home and school.
+A parent's involvement and engagement in this partnership may include:

 - Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 33.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at [see page 125] for an appointment.
+[See Academic Counseling on page 37.] - Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at [see page 141] for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 74.] - Becoming a school volunteer.
-[For further information, see policy GKG and Volunteers on page 90.] - Participating in campus parent organizations.
-Parent organizations include: [Seguin Parent Teacher Council (PTC)]. - Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
-[For further information, see policies at BQA and BQB, and contact the Assistant Superintendent for Learning and Leadership Services at 830-401-8630. - Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
-[See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council on page 60.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+[See Report Cards/Progress Reports and Conferences on page 82.] - Becoming a school volunteer.
+[See Volunteers on page 99 and policy GKG for more information.] - Participating in campus parent organizations.
+Parent organizations include: [Seguin Parent Teacher Council (PTC)]. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+[Contact the Chief Academic Officer at 830-401-8630 and see policies at BQA and BQB, for more information.] - Serving on the School Health Advisory Council (SHAC) and assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
+[See School Health Advisory Council (SHAC) on page 72 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+Regular board meetings are held on the last Tuesday of each month at 6:30 p. m. at Administration Building at 1221 E. Kingsbury Street.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at Administration Building at 1221 E. Kingsbury Street and online at www.seguinisd.net.
 [See policies at BE and BED for more information.]